-2.5 Preparation and Submission of EIA Report
+2.5 Preparation and Submission of ESIA Report

-Where EIA is required, the applicant will prepare an EIA report that includes Environmental Impact Statement (EIS) and Environmental Management Plan (EMP) in line with the Terms of Reference approved by the EPA.
+Where ESIA is required, the applicant will prepare an ESIA report that includes Environmental Impact Statement (EIS) and Environmental Management Plan (EMP) in line with the Terms of Reference approved by the EPA.
 The report contents must take into account Sections 14 and 15 of the EMPL.
-Ten hard copies and an electronic version (pdf) of the report are required for submission to the EPA.
+Ten hard copies and two electronic version (pdf) of the report are required for submission to the EPA.

-2.6 Review of the EIA Report
+2.6 Review of the ESIA Report

-The EPA will study the report to ensure that it is of standard and addresses the scope of work outlined in the terms of reference.
-If the report is satisfactory in these respects, the Agency will distribute copies of it to relevant line ministry/agency and other relevant public agencies, and communities for comments.
+The EPA will review the report to ensure that it is of standard and addresses the scope of work outlined in the terms of reference.
+If the report is satisfactory in these respects, the Agency will distribute copies of it to relevant line ministry or agency and other relevant public agencies, and communities for comments.
 Comments from the public will be received within 30 days of the publication of notice in respect of the report.
 If deemed appropriate, on consideration of comments from public and sector agencies/ministries the EPA may determine the need for a public hearing to be held at a location suitable to persons who are likely to be affected by the project.
-After receiving comments from stakeholders on the report, the EPA will constitute a Committee (Environmental Assessment Committee) to review the report the committee will comprise technical experts from the Agency and sector agencies /ministries, a representative from the project, and also a representative from the project area.
-The body will give its opinions to the Agency for consideration.

-2.7 Making a Decision on the EIA Report
+2.7 Making a Decision on the ESIA Report

-Following the review of the EIA Report and considering comments received during the review period, the EPA will make a decision on the proposed project.
+Following the review of the ESIA Report and considering comments received during the review period, the EPA will make a decision on the proposed project.
 In Pursuance of Section 21 of the EMPL, the Agency may: